-- a) DSHS staffing program support costs were reduced by 6% - b) Education and training expenditures and funding to the State Board for Community and Technical Colleges were reduced by 10% - c) Employment services expenditures and funding to Employment Security Department were reduced by 2.1% - d) Funding for Supported Works programs operated by the Department of Commerce was reduced by 9.8%.
-This eliminated the Supported Works programs once funding was exhausted in December 2010.
+- 1. DSHS staffing program support costs were reduced by 6% - 2.
+Education and training expenditures and funding to the State Board for Community and Technical Colleges were reduced by 10% - 3.
+Employment services expenditures and funding to Employment Security Department were reduced by 2.1% - 4.
+Funding for Supported Works programs operated by the Department of Commerce was reduced by 9.8%.
+This reduction eliminated the Supported Works programs once funding was exhausted in December 2010. - d.
+Participation Requirement Change Two-Parent Participation - Two-parent households were now able to coordinate